Teleradiology: Regulations

 In the United States, Medicare and Medicaid laws require the teleradiologist to be on U.S. soil in order to qualify for reimbursement of the Final Read.

 In addition, advanced teleradiology systems must also be HIPAA compliant, which helps to ensure patients' privacy.
 HIPAA (Health Insurance Portability and Accountability Act of 1996) is a uniform, federal floor of privacy protections for consumers.
 It limits the ways that entities can use patients' personal information and protects the privacy of all medical information no matter what form it is in.
 Quality teleradiology must abide by important HIPAA rules to ensure patients' privacy is protected.

 Also State laws governing the licensing requirements and medical malpractice insurance coverage required for physicians vary from state to state.
 Ensuring compliance with these laws is a significant overhead expense for larger multi-state teleradiology groups.

 Medicare (Australia) has identical requirements to that of the United States, where the guidelines are provided by the Department of Health and Ageing, and government based payments fall under the Health Insurance Act.

 The regulations in Australia are also conducted at both federal and state levels, ensuring that strict guidelines are adhered to at all times, with regular yearly updates and amendments are introduced (usually around March and November of every year), ensuring that the legislation is kept up to date with changes in the industry.

-One of the most recent changes to Medicare and Radiology / Teleradiology in Australia was the introduction of the Diagnostic Imaging Accreditation Scheme (DIAS) on the 1st of July 2008.
+One of the most recent changes to Medicare and radiology / teleradiology in Australia was the introduction of the Diagnostic Imaging Accreditation Scheme (DIAS) on 1 July 2008.
 DIAS was introduced to further improve the quality of Diagnostic Imaging and to amend the Health Insurance Act.